-The sacrum (Latin sacrum: holy) is a large flattened triangular/ wedge shaped bone created by the fusion of 5 sacral vertebrae.
+Sacrum (Latin sacrum: holy) is termed as a large flattened triangular/ wedge shaped bone created by the fusion of 5 sacral vertebrae.
 The sacrum articulates on either side with all the hip bone to create the sacroiliac joint.
-The functions of sacrum are as follows:
+Sacrum has the following functions:

 - Creates posterior part of the bony pelvis.